-In modern times, administration has assumed such extensive contours that it’s almost impossible to define it.
-As the functions of the governments and its subservient administrative institutions are continuously expanding qualitatively as well as quantitatively, administrative law is also growing continuously.
+In modern times, the administration has assumed such extensive contours that it’s almost impossible to define it.
+As the functions of the governments and their subservient administrative institutions are continuously expanding qualitatively as well as quantitatively, administrative law is also growing continuously.
 Thus, no complete and absolute definition of administrative law can be put forth.

-If we take a closer look into the whole administrative process and ecosystem, various administrative functions are performed by the administrative organs and units so much so that they cut across the rigid bounds of classification of organs of the state and converges all the powers exercised by all the organs, i.e. legislature, executive, judiciary, into one.
+If we take a closer look into the whole administrative process and ecosystem, various administrative functions are performed by the administrative organs and units so much so that they cut across the rigid bounds of classification of organs of the state and converge all the powers exercised by all the organs, i.e. legislature, executive, judiciary, into one.

-So basically, all the functions which are given upon the administrative bodies are performed by the means of administrative actions.
+So basically, all the functions which are given to the administrative bodies are performed by the means of administrative actions.
 In simpler words, administrative action is the action which is neither completely legislative nor strictly judicial in nature but concerns itself with the analysis of a particular situation and mode of proceeding upon it.

 All the administrative actions under the sun could be broadly classified into 3 major categories.
 These are –